mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 That’s the hybrid move: not pure hand-holding, not pure command.
 You’re delegating the structure, but steering the pace.
 It’s especially useful when you’re not ready to go deep yet — but you want to see how the path might unfold before you commit.

 And once the path is laid out, the model can help you walk it — step by step, one decision at a time.
-Even if the model offers a full outline all at once, there’s value in slowing it down.
+Even if the model offers a full outline all at once, there’s value in slowing it down, in choosing not to answer everything at once.
 You can say,

 > “Let’s focus on Step 1.”